The Right Way To Handle Onboarding and Reboarding

 Retirees have re-entered the workforce since their 401Ks aren’t as robust as they thought, inflation has eaten into savings, and let’s face it, active people who could do the job well got bored.

-After all, many people got into retail because they wanted to connect with people, and they miss it.
+After all, many people get into retail because they want to connect with people, and they miss that.

-Handling onboarding and retailing in your store is just part of your Retail Management toolkit and one of the most crucial.
+Handling onboarding and retailing in your store is just one of the most crucial parts of your Retail Management toolkit.

 Some things must be repeated during training for part-time, full-time, and seasonal employees, making the trainer feel brain-dead.
-Your mission and procedures are important, but saying it over and over can make the delivery sound like it came from comedian Rodney Dangerfield.
+Your mission and procedures are important, but saying it repeatedly can make the delivery sound like it came from comedian Rodney Dangerfield.

 For that reason, making onboarding videos can be helpful.
 Don't overuse them, though; it can give the impression that the learner is becoming a cog in a machine.
 Your goal from the moment you hire an employee is to make them feel they are the most important person in your organization so they will do the same for your customers and result in more full-priced sales.